 For example, split the backup key for your Trezor wallet into five parts, and recover it with any 3 of the 5.
 This way, if something happens to one of the parts, you’re protected.
 This type of backup is available only for Trezor T, not the Trezor One.

 Define a pin code password to securely login into your Trezor wallet.
 You will now be able to do anything with the device unless you physically enter a pin code (for model T) or once you connect it to your computer.

 Trezor is equipped with the ultimate cryptocurrency hardware to keep your crypto and digital assets secure.
 The Trezor Model One has support for over 1000 coins, while the Trezor model T has even more outstanding support.
 These Trezor support coins trivially include Bitcoin (BTC), Litecoin (LTC) Ethereum Classic (ETC), and many more exotic altcoins.

 The device includes software and firmware that are secure and modular, enabling the support for this wide variety while also providing security updates along the way.
 In addition, Trezor supports some coins and tokens through the web interface exclusively, while others only use the desktop client.

 Trusted, Well Built Hardware

-The one thing that worries me most about electronics, even with smartphones, is how long they will last.
+The one thing that worries me most about electronics, even smartphones, is how long they will last.
 My horizon with this Trezor wallet is years, and I want to access it in 2030.
 How can I trust it?
-Trezor created their wallet for resiliency and has been out in the market for over seven years.
+Trezor created its wallet for resiliency and has been out in the market for over seven years.
 They periodically release firmware and software and firmware updates and well maintain the product.